To answer the question, statistics say about R20 billion.

 The anger and resentment that builds up when functioning staff have to cover for dysfunctional colleagues grows, especially when they have to increase their work load to ensure the safety of their own jobs.

 Perhaps the most insidious long term and dangerously unnoticeable consequences are the bad decisions that are made whilst constantly mentally foggy.
 Anyone who is hungover daily will be incapable of making good business decisions.
 This applies to employees at every level – from the boardroom down.
 Executives are paid to strategise and have to think clearly.
 Business is a moving target that needs constant vigilance.
 And this is unlikely to happen, if the hangovers, highs and lows of substance abuse – are ever present.

 Recovery Direct Solutions

 Sick employees will result in a sick workplace.
 We’ll talk to your HR department.
 We offer free training courses on what to look for, confidential assessments and practical solutions to help the employees return to health and keep your company’s productivity and bottom line where it should be.

 Vaughan is a recovering alcoholic who understands the business consequences of untreated addiction in the workplace.
-Recovery Direct operates a premium inpatient rehab in Cape Town and one of South Africa’s best outpatient treatment programmes as well as a host of services related to anxiety, stress, trauma, drug and alcohol addiction treatment.
+Recovery Direct operates a premium inpatient rehab in Johannesburg and one of South Africa’s best outpatient treatment programmes as well as a host of services related to anxiety, stress, trauma, drug and alcohol addiction treatment.